 My tailgate did not have a separate lock.
 It was basically just the cheap canopy locks that would be protecting all my valuable gear inside.

-Therefore I decided to beef up the security a little bit for my truck camper by being able to lock my tailgate to the elevated sleeping platform.
+Therefore I decided to beef up the security a little bit for my truck camping setup by being able to lock my tailgate to the elevated sleeping platform.
 This prevents the tailgate from opening.
 I’m not saying it’s 100% thief proof.
-But it’s a pretty good deterrent against quick smash and grab jobs, which are the vast majority.
+But it’s a pretty good deterrent against quick “smash and grab” thefts, which are the vast majority.

 Prior to attaching the wooden tailgate, you need to place the hinges for the hasp locks.
-Close the tailgate and mark where you want them on them tailgate in relation to the sleeping platform.
-I recommend placing them as close to the corners of sleeping platform as is practical.
+Close the tailgate and mark where you want them on the tailgate in relation to the sleeping platform.
+I recommend placing them as close to the corners of the sleeping platform as is practical.

 You can use a skill saw to carefully shave off a thin layer of the underside of the wooden tailgate platform where you will place the hinges.
 This is to ensure that the wooden tailgate can sit flush with the metal brackets underneath.

 Screw the hinges into place on the underside of the wooden tailgate.

 Attach wooden tailgate to the truck (as before).